kelemen/JTrim/readme.md

 For understanding the documentation of JTrim, you should read [concurrency.md](https://github.com/kelemen/JTrim/blob/master/concurrency.md).

-For a more detailed guide read the [wiki pages](https://github.com/kelemen/JTrim/wiki).
+For a more detailed guide read the [wiki pages](https://github.com/kelemen/JTrim/wiki), or you might also browse the complete [API doc of all modules](http://htmlpreview.github.com/?https://github.com/kelemen/api-docs/blob/jtrim-core/api/index.html).

 JTrim Core